 - Splash of vanilla extract

 Combine the pears, water, and ginger in a blender.
 Turn on high speed until it is blended down to a smooth puree.
-Strain the puree through a fine, mesh strainer, using a spoon to push the puree and squeeze out remaining juice.
+Strain the puree through a fine, mesh strainer, using a spoon to push the puree and squeeze out the remaining juice.
 Heat using a medium-low temperature.
 Stir in the lemon juice, vanilla extract, and maple syrup before serving.

 Ginger Blueberry Spritzer